 Early Alert Program

 The University of Wisconsin-Sheboygan utilizes a proactive system by which instructors can provide detailed information regarding students they are concerned about or that are not meeting course expectations to the students' academic advisors.
 Advisors in the Solution Center will then reach out to students to recommend ways to improve and discuss relevant options and policies.

-Instructors are encouraged to submit an Early Alert Refferal form to Student Affairs or Tom Bruflat for each student that is not doing well during the first month of the semester or at any time during the term.
+Instructors are encouraged to submit an Early Alert Refferal form to the Solution Center or Tom Bruflat for each student that is not doing well during the first month of the semester or at any time during the term.
 Instructors may also email Solution Center with student referrals.